Introduction

 Example:

-“No need to worry about the report—I’ll take care of it.”
+“No need to worry about the report—I’ve already sent it.”

 Example: